-We import literally tens of thousands of pounds of green coffee beans on a quarterly basis.
-Unlike roasted coffee which only stays fresh for a couple weeks, green beans stay fresh for months.
-This frequent, high volume purchasing keeps our stock of beans fresh and in high availability.
+We import literally tens of thousands of pounds of green coffee on a quarterly basis.
+Unlike roasted coffee beans which only stays fresh for a couple weeks, green beans stay fresh for months.
+This frequent, high volume purchasing keeps our stock of green coffee fresh and in high availability.

 When you order any one of the dozens of different origins/blends offered, it's roasted to your preference (medium, dark or espresso) immediately after your order is processed.
-You get freshly roasted coffee that hasn't been sitting on shelves for weeks or months, and is at the peak of it's flavour.
+You get the best freshly roasted coffee that hasn't been sitting on shelves for weeks or months, and is at the peak of it's flavour.
 Roasting a coffee to the point of espresso can also be very tricky without imparting a burnt/charcoal taste, which is why we have custom espresso blends that retain a lot of the flavour, without tasting burnt.

 Green Coffee Extract